-Preservation Consultant Mary Ruffin Hanbury of Hanbury Preservation Consulting drafted a local historic district designation report for a portion of the existing National Register District in on North Main Street, known as the North Main Street Extension of the Davidson Local Historic District.
-The draft report is currently under review by the State Historic Preservation Office in October 2019.
+Preservation Consultant Mary Ruffin Hanbury of Hanbury Preservation Consulting drafted a local historic district designation report for a portion of the existing National Register District on North Main Street, known as the North Main Street Extension of the Davidson Local Historic District.
+The draft report was reviewed by the State Historic Preservation Office in October 2019.
 The Davidson Historic Preservation Commission voted to accept the report at their November regular meeting.
-The proposed local historic district expansion will follow the map amendment process, as described in Section 14 of the Davidson Planning Ordinance, beginning this Spring.
+The proposed local historic district expansion will follow the map amendment process as described in Section 14 of the Davidson Planning Ordinance, beginning this Spring.
 A tentative timeline for local historic district expansion is listed below.
 Additionally, links to the designation report and map are below:

 - North Main Street Local Historic District Designation Report